foxontherock/kendo-ui-core/docs/api/javascript/ui/window.md

     <script>
     $("#dialog").kendoWindow({
       close: function(e) {
-        // the closing animation has finished
+        // the closing animation has not started, closing can be stopped e.preventDefault();
       }
     });
     </script>